Updated April 2026

 Engage the incident response panel

 Use the insurer's approved forensic, legal and PR resources.
-Costs incurred outside the panel may not be covered.
+Costs incurred outside the approved panel may not be covered.

 4